gili319/Columbus/README.md

-Project about the journey of Columbus
+Project about the journey of Columbus. \n
-Here you can find the files of the project.
+Here you can find the files of the project.\n
 The files includes pictures of map and ship, c# scripts and csv of the data.